 Through its advocacy, public engagement, and partnerships World Vision has been able to inform global and national policy, mobilise support for humanitarian action by governments and the general public, as well as form strong partnerships to achieve positive change together.

-Strengthening the voices of children and civil society, active advocacy and engagement with decision makers will be at the heart of World Vision’s COVID-19 response.
-Jointly tackling the challenges and collaborating with national governments, donors, UN agencies and the private sector will be critical to global success.
+Strengthening the voices of children and civil society, active advocacy, and engagement with decision makers is at the heart of World Vision’s COVID-19 Response.
+Jointly tackling the challenges and collaborating with national governments, donors, UN agencies, and the private sector have been critical to our success.
 We are in this together.

 Adapting to a new way of working

-This is the biggest response we have ever undertaken.
-It requires new ways of working.
-Agility, flexibility, use of digital technologies, accelerated data collection, consulting with the communities we serve, real-time analysis and remote management of our programs.
+This is one of the largest responses we have ever undertaken.
+It requires new ways of working: agility, flexibility, use of digital technologies, accelerated data collection, consulting with the communities we serve, real-time analysis and remote management of our programmes.

-Addressing the secondary effects of COVID-19 on children
+Addressing the indirect impacts of COVID-19 on children

-We will be allocating more than half of our US$350 million appeal to urgently address the secondary impacts of COVID-19 on children and their families.
+We are allocating more than half of our US$350 million appeal to programming that urgently addresses the indirect impacts of COVID-19 on children and their families.

-Initial analysis indicates that secondary impacts of COVID-19 will hit communities harder than the disease itself.
+Initial analysis indicates that indirect impacts of COVID-19 will hit communities harder than the disease itself.

 Working with Partners

-Around the world, our dedicated staff are implementing health, education, livelihood, and food security programmes in more than 70 countries to support vulnerable children and families impacted by COVID-19.
-Many of these programmes are made possible thanks to our generous institutional and government donors, and private corporate foundations.
+Around the world, our dedicated staff are implementing health, education, livelihood, and food security programmes in more than 70 countries to support vulnerable children and families affected by COVID-19.
+Many of these programmes are made possible thanks to our generous institutional and government donors and private corporate foundations.